-Founded in 1937, Health Partners officially opened as the South Australian Public Service Association Hospital Benefit Fund, with their core business to provide hospital cover to members of the SA Public Service Association and their families.
+Founded in 1937, Health Partners officially opened as the South Australian Public Service Association Hospital Benefit Fund, with its core business providing hospital cover to members of the SA Public Service Association and their families.

-Since then, Health Partners has grown to become South Australia’s largest open (public offer) health fund.
-Today, they have a membership totalling almost 40,000, covering more than 80,000 people.
+Since then, Health Partners says it has grown to become South Australia’s largest open (public offer) health fund.
+Today, it says it has a membership totaling almost 40,000, covering more than 80,000 people.

 Health Partners also owns and operates four optical centres and provides a network of 50 participating pharmacies and 45 physiotherapy partners.